Quantizing Whisper-small: How design choices affect ASR performance: Background

 \section{Background}

 Quantization reduces the memory and computational cost of neural networks by mapping high-precision values (typically 32-bit floating point) to lower-precision representations.
-In practice, this means storing weights and activations in compact formats such as \textit{int8} or \textit{fp8}, with memory usage scaling approximately as $1/b$ where $b$ is the bit-width \cite{gholami2021survey,nagel2021white}.
+In practice, this means storing weights and activations in compact formats such as \textit{int8} or \textit{fp8}, with memory usage scaling approximately as $b/32$ relative to \textit{fp32}, yielding a compression ratio of $32/b$ where $b$ is the bit-width \citep{gholami2021survey,nagel2021white}.

 Formally, a quantizer can be written as

 where $s$ is a scaling factor, and $[q_{\min}, q_{\max}]$ defines the representable integer range for a given bit-width.
 The effectiveness of this mapping depends not only on the chosen bit-width, but also on how scales are applied across the network.